In the modern healthcare system, who is considered medical staff?

 Healthcare Professionals in Home-Based Settings

 Medical professionals who work from home help patients who need long-term care, are recovering from surgery, or are managing a chronic condition.
-Their presence enables patients to receive professional care while recovering in familiar settings.
-This strategy additionally reduces overall healthcare expenses and hospital overcrowding.

 Medical Staff's Contribution to Patient Safety and High-Quality Care